noypearl/MarcusGPT/README.md

-# MarcusGPT – VRChat Worm Energy Edition
+# MarcusGPT - Turning LLaMA Into Slightly Irritated Persona

 A full-stack AI chatbot powered by a fine-tuned LLaMA 3.2 3B model trained on Marcus quotes from VRChat.